Editor's Note: This story originally appeared on NewRetirement.

-He’s known to be frugal, still living in the same home in Nebraska that he’s owned for decades, and surprisingly down to earth, especially considering his net worth.
+He’s known to be frugal, still living in the same home in Omaha, Nebraska, that he’s owned for decades, and surprisingly down to earth, especially considering his net worth.
 If anyone knows how to build wealth, it’s him.
 And here are some of his best tips for creating a comfortable retirement.

 Think long-term investments